 From here we see that the introduction of a dielectric between the bodies reduces the force F.

-How the forces are directed
+How are the forces directed?

 To determine the force applied to the second charge, the designations F 21 and R 21 are used.

 If the body has complex shape and it is large enough that at a given distance it cannot be considered a point charge, then it is divided into small sections and each section is considered as a point charge.
-After geometric addition of all the resulting vectors, the resulting force is obtained.
+After the geometric addition of all the resulting vectors, the resulting force is obtained.
 Atoms and molecules interact with each other according to the same law.

 Application in practice

 Coulomb's works are very important in electrostatics; in practice, they are used in a number of inventions and devices.
-A striking example is a lightning rod.
-With its help, buildings and electrical installations are protected from thunderstorms, thereby preventing fire and equipment failure.
-When it rains with a thunderstorm, an induced charge of large magnitude appears on the ground, they are attracted towards the cloud.
+A striking example is the lightning rod.
+With its help, they protect buildings and electrical installations from thunderstorms, thereby preventing fire and equipment failure.
+When it rains with a thunderstorm, an induced charge of large magnitude appears on the earth, they are attracted towards the cloud.
 It turns out that a large electric field appears on the surface of the earth.
 Near the tip of the lightning rod, it has a large value, as a result of which a corona discharge is ignited from the tip (from the ground, through the lightning rod to the cloud).
-The charge from the earth is attracted to the opposite charge of the cloud, according to Coulomb's law.
+The charge from the ground is attracted to the opposite charge of the cloud, according to Coulomb's law.
 The air is ionized, and the electric field strength decreases near the end of the lightning rod.
 Thus, the charges do not accumulate on the building, in which case the probability of a lightning strike is small.
 If a blow to the building occurs, then through the lightning rod all the energy will go into the ground.

 Useful

-Charges and electricity are terms that are mandatory for those cases when the interaction of charged bodies is observed.
+Charges and electricity are terms that are obligatory for those cases when the interaction of charged bodies is observed.
 The forces of repulsion and attraction seem to emanate from charged bodies and spread simultaneously in all directions, gradually fading away at a distance.
-This force was once discovered by the famous French naturalist Charles Coulomb, and the rule that charged bodies obey has since then been called Coulomb's Law.
+This force was once discovered by the famous French naturalist Charles Coulomb, and the rule that charged bodies obey has since been called Coulomb's Law.

 Charles Pendant

-Pendant device
+Coulomb device

 Coulomb experiment